 I’ve read that the oil gland will give the cooked bird a gamey flavor if it isn’t removed.
 I can neither confirm nor deny this, since I have always removed it.

 If you wish, you can burn away any pin feathers with a rolled up piece of newpaper that is lit on fire.
 I never do this…but then we don’t eat the skin, saving it for the dog.
 So I don’t care that much if there are some fine feathers left.

-Now that you have finished dressing your chicken, give it another thorough rinse, pick any remaining feathers, and put it in the refrigerator for 24 hours before cooking.
+Now that you have finished dressing your chicken, give it another thorough rinse, pick any remaining feathers, and put it in the refrigerator for 24 to 48 hours before cooking.
 If the meat is not allowed to relax, it will be tough.
 If you plan to freeze the chicken, you can leave it in the refrigerator overnight or you can freeze it right away.
 Just be sure to pull the frozen bird out and let it thaw completely before cooking it.
 I have had good luck with this method.